App Comparisons

 Does Proton Mail work on iPhone and Android?

-Yes.
 Proton Mail has native apps for both iOS and Android, with full end-to-end encryption maintained on mobile.
-The apps are available through the Apple App Store and Google Play Store and function without requiring the Proton Bridge desktop tool.
+Both apps are available through the Apple App Store and Google Play Store and work without requiring the Proton Bridge desktop tool.